IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 In version 2.01 of the IATI Standard, therefore, we need a way to record the previous organisation identifier when this changes.
 We can do this using the :doc:`other-identifier </activity-standard/iati-activities/iati-activity/other-identifier/>` element.

-For information on the changes to that element see: **Update to other-identifier element**
+For information on the changes to that element see: :ref:`Update to other-identifier element <#update-to-other-identifier-element>`

 In addition: